Triacylglycerols 3. Regio- and Stereospecific

 Chemical and Spectroscopic Means

-A chemical procedure for regiospecific analysis triacylglycerols has been described involving partial deacylation with ethyl magnesium bromide (see next section) followed by derivatization with n-butyryl chloride.
+A chemical procedure for regiospecific analysis triacylglycerols has been described that utilizes partial deacylation with ethyl magnesium bromide (see next section) followed by derivatization with n-butyryl chloride.
 The dibutyrate derivatives of monoacylglycerols are then analysed directly by GC on a polar stationary phase (65% phenylmethylsilicone), which permits resolution of the 1(3)- from the 2‑monoacylglycerol derivatives [4].
-The procedure has been utilized for triacylglycerols with a range of fatty acid components, i.e., C12 to C20 in chain length, and with double bonds close to the carboxyl group where pancreatic lipase hydrolysis is less suitable.
+The procedure has been used for triacylglycerols with a range of fatty acid components, i.e., C12 to C20 in chain length, and with double bonds close to the carboxyl group where pancreatic lipase hydrolysis is less suitable.

 13C-Nuclear magnetic resonance (NMR) spectroscopy can be used to obtain quantitative information on the distribution of fatty acids in position 2 of triacyl-sn-glycerols, because of small shifts associated with the first few carbons of the fatty acids, depending on whether they are on positions 1/3 or 2.
 It appears to be most useful for fish oils, in which fatty acids have double bonds close to the carboxyl group and are not easily analysed by other means.
 The procedure is non-destructive, but among some disadvantages, it does not distinguish between different saturated components, or sometimes between unsaturated fatty acids with the first double bond in the same position [5,6].